 The Bar Admission Program currently consists of two components:

-- Practice Readiness Education Program (PREP)
+- Practice Readiness Education Program (PREP) – regular or accelerated program

 - Cultural Competence Workshop

 What is PREP?

 The Society has partnered with the Canadian Centre for Professional Legal Education (CPLED) to deliver the Practice Readiness Education Program (PREP).

 PREP will help articled clerks gain practical legal knowledge and competencies in lawyer skills, practice management, professional ethics, and the personal attributes needed to successfully practice law in Canada using a consistent, integrated approach that combines interactive, transactional learning and simulation within distinct phases.
 It is comprised of four phases: foundation modules, foundation workshops, virtual law firm, and the final capstone assessment.